MatteoGuadrini/psp/docs/simple.md

 ## Test files

-This option create the Python Unit test files.
+This option creates the Python Unit test files.

 The default value is _Yes_.